cwendorf/Sourcebook/Methods/README.md

 ### Statistical Tables

 This chapter provides basic statistical tables.
 Tables included are the Standard Normal, Student's (t), F, Tukey's HSD, and power tables for Cohen's d and Eta-Squared.
-These tables were used in the annotated output sections of this project.

 - [View the Chapter](./statistical-tables/)

 ### Reporting Statistics

 This chapter describes basic rules for presenting statistical results in APA style.
 All rules come from the newest APA style manual.
-Specific examples of mini Results summaries are provided, using the analyses elsewhere in this project.
+Specific examples of mini Results summaries are provided.
 Sample data tables are provided for more complex examples.

 - [View the Chapter](./reporting-statistics/)